-- 18.1 All records created in accordance with this policy are managed in accordance with the school's policies that apply to the retention and destruction of records. - 18.2 Minor behaviour issues/concerns are recorded in the Day Book for non-class teaching staff and playground supervisors.
-This is completed on a daily basis and reviewed weekly for trends and to instigate support/further action.
-Information recorded in the Day book is discussed in the weekly staff meeting. - 18.3 Minor Sanctions log accessed via staff shared drive.
-Any pupil movement from green to yellow/red is to be recorded.
-DM/Deputy to review weekly and share in staff meeting.
-Trend to be noted/if any further action is required. - 18.4 A record is kept of sanctions imposed for serious misbehaviour.
-The Serious Sanctions Log is located on the staff shared drive.
-The record includes: - 18.4.1 the name and year group of the pupil concerned; - 18.4.2 the nature and date of the offence; - 18.4.3 the sanction imposed and reason for it; and - 18.4.4 the name of the person imposing the sanction.

-- 18.5 This record is reviewed regularly by the Deputy Head so that patterns in behaviour can be identified and managed appropriately. - 18.6 The records created in accordance with this policy may contain personal data.
-The school has a number of privacy notices which explain how the school will use personal data about pupils and parents.
-The privacy notices are published on the school's website.
-In addition, staff must ensure that they follow the school's data protection policies and procedures when handling personal data created in connection with this policy.
-This includes the school's data protection policy and information security policy.
+- 18.1 All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 18.2 A record is kept of sanctions imposed for serious misbehaviour.
+The record includes: - 18.2.1 the name and year group of the pupil concerned; - 18.2.2 the nature and date of the offence; - 18.2.3 the sanction imposed and reason for it; and - 18.2.4 the name of the person imposing the sanction. - 18.3 This record is reviewed regularly by the SLT so that patterns in behaviour can be identified and managed appropriately. - 18.4 The records created in accordance with this policy may contain personal data.
+The School has a number of privacy notices which explain how the School will use personal data about pupils and parents.
+The privacy notices are published on the School's website.
+In addition, staff must ensure that they follow the School's data protection policies and procedures when handling personal data created in connection with this policy.